A TEE-Based Architecture for Confidential and Dependable Process Attestation in Authorship Verification: Discussion

 \section{Discussion}

-\paragraph{TEE availability and deployment.} Intel deprecated consumer SGX (12th gen+); TrustZone with PSA Level~2+ (Qualcomm Snapdragon 8-series, Apple A-series) and AMD SEV-SNP provide alternatives.
-The architecture degrades to Tier~1 when no TEE is available.
-TrustZone and AMD SEV-SNP values reported in this paper are projected from platform specifications; implementation and measurement remain future work.
-Population-scale validation on the KLiCKe corpus ($N=4{,}971$ writers) confirms the extracted behavioral features achieve AUC $= 0.78$ against four attack types; excluding CLC (zero for forged sessions by construction), AUC remains $0.76$, confirming temporal features alone provide robust detection.
+\paragraph{TEE availability and deployment.} Intel deprecated consumer SGX in 12th-generation (Alder Lake) and later desktop processors; however, SGX remains available in Xeon server processors (Ice Lake, Sapphire Rapids).
+ARM TrustZone~\cite{Pinto2019} with PSA Level~2+ certification (e.g., Qualcomm Snapdragon 8-series) and AMD SEV-SNP~\cite{Sev2020} provide cross-platform alternatives.
+The architecture degrades gracefully to Tier~1 (software-only) when no TEE is available, with explicit fidelity reduction (Definition~\ref{def:fidelity}).
+TrustZone and AMD SEV-SNP performance values reported in this paper are projected from platform specifications; implementation and measurement remain future work.
+Separate validation on the KLiCKe corpus ($N=4{,}971$ writers)~\cite{Condrey2026TrustInversion} confirms the behavioral features extracted by the evidence pipeline achieve AUC $= 0.78$ against four adversary tiers (naive, statistical, reverse-engineered, expert); excluding cumulative line count (CLC), which is zero for forged sessions by construction, AUC remains $0.76$, demonstrating that temporal and behavioral features alone sustain detection performance.